y-scope/clp/docs/src/user-guide/reference-json-search-syntax.md

   enabled when using KQL with Elasticsearch.
 * CLP doesn't currently support fuzzy matches (e.g., misspellings) for a value, whereas KQL on Elasticsearch may perform a fuzzy match depending on how the kv-pair was ingested.
+* CLP will perform a substring search if the query value contains wildcards or includes spaces, whereas KQL on Elasticsearch may perform a fuzzy match (equivalent to a substring search) depending on how the kv-pair was ingested.
 * CLP doesn't support the following _shorthand_ syntax for matching one or more values with the same
   key: `key: (value1 or value2)`.
   * In CLP, this query can be written as `key: value1 OR key: value2`.